 When it comes to diet, diabetic cats need to be fed on a regular schedule to keep blood sugar levels under control.
 But pet owners need to monitor the portions fed to ensure the cat doesn't gain weight.
 Your vet may recommend that you split the cat's daily amount of food into two or three separate "mini-meals".

 Every cat is an individual and there may be a period of adjustment until you and your vet can find the right treatment for your feline friend.
-The purpose of insulin is to lower blood sugar, so knowledge of the signs of is essential.
+The purpose of insulin is to lower blood sugar, so knowledge of the signs of hypoglycemia in cats is essential.

 Cats can be unpredictable creatures.
 Even if you feed your cat on a regular schedule, with the same amount of food, and give the exact dosage of insulin as scheduled, your cat may still become hypoglycemic.
 This can be caused by the cat eating less than usual (or not eating at all), or vomiting up the food.